cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 The relative file path is evaluated from the directory containing the file being compiled; if the compiled code is read from standard input, it is evaluated from the current directory.

+> [!NOTE]
-> **Note**: only command line tool allows you to use code from an external file.
-The web application cannot access
+> Only command line tool allows you to use code from an external file.
+The web application cannot access your local
-> your local files, and the `file` option is therefore disabled there.
+> files, and the `file` option is therefore disabled there.

 # Origin and dimensions calculation